-There may be other excuses and if you believe you have a hardship that will make it difficult to serve, then inform the judge.
-They will evaluate excuses on a case by case basis.
-However, do know that the judge already knows you do not want to serve and has heard every conceivable excuse to get out of service.
-So, do not be surprised if your excuse is not accepted.
+There may be other valid excuses, and if you believe you have a hardship that will make it challenging to serve, inform the judge.
+Justifications are evaluated on a case-by-case basis.
+However, understand the judge already knows you likely do not want to serve and has heard every conceivable excuse to get out of service.
+So, do not be surprised if your reason is not accepted.

 Once the court has gone through all of the valid excuses for service, the voir dire process will commence with the remaining potential jurors.

-"Voir Dire" refers to the second stage of jury procedures, and is the process by which the court and the attorneys narrow down the pool of jurors to the 12 people that will decide the case.
+"Voir Dire" refers to the second stage of jury selection procedures.
+This is the process by which the court and the attorneys narrow the pool of jurors to the 12 people who will decide the case.

-The process for voir dire varies from state to state, and even from judge to judge.
-Normally, however, the judge and attorneys will interview each juror about their backgrounds and beliefs.
-Sometimes this happens in front of the rest of the jury pool, sometimes this happens in private.
+The process for voir dire varies from state to state.
+The judge and attorneys will interview each juror about their background and beliefs to determine suitability.
+Sometimes, this happens in front of the rest of the jury pool and sometimes in private.

 Dismissed for Cause

 Generally, there is an unlimited number of challenges for cause.
-When an attorney challenges a juror for cause, there was most likely something in the juror's background that would prejudice them in the case.
+When an attorney challenges a juror for cause, there is most likely something in the juror's background that would prejudice them in the case and prevent them from being impartial.
 For instance, they know one of the parties in the case.

 Dismissed for Peremptory Challenge

 There are a limited number of peremptory challenges for each side.
 Attorneys do not need to give reasons for peremptory challenges.
-However, attorneys will seek to have excused jurors that they do not believe will be favorable to their side.
-An attorney is not allowed to use peremptory challenges based on the race or gender of potential jurors.
+However, attorneys will use this to have jurors excused if they do not believe they will favor their side.
+For example, the prosecution may use a peremptory challenge to exclude a prospective juror who is morally against the death penalty in a capital murder case.
+An attorney is not allowed to use peremptory challenges based on the race, ethnicity, or gender of potential jurors.

-At some point, the attorneys for both sides will state that they are satisfied with the jury panel.
-If there are remaining potential jurors left, they will be excused.
-Jury selection has been completed and the next phase of the trial will commence.
-If you have additional questions or have found yourself in trouble because of jury duty, you may want to seek the advice of an experienced criminal attorney.
+At some point, the attorneys for both sides will state their satisfaction with the jury panel.
+If there are remaining potential jurors, they're excused.
+After jury selection is complete, the trial will commence.
+If you have questions or have found yourself in trouble because of jury duty, you should seek the advice of an experienced criminal defense attorney.